benmatthewsed/working-with-admin-data/references-reading-list-html.md

 -   (Bonus blog) Simply Statistics blog by Rafa Irizarry, Roger Peng, and Jeff Leek - <https://simplystatistics.org/>
 -   (R only) For more in-depth R programming, Wickham *in progress*, Advanced R - <https://adv-r.hadley.nz/>
 -   (R only) For more discussion of good practical in workflow, Bryan and Hester *in progress*, What They Forgot to Teach You About R - <https://whattheyforgot.org/>
--   The R package `geofacet` let's you present multiple plots arranged geographically - <https://hafen.github.io/geofacet/>
+-   The R package `geofacet` lets you present multiple plots arranged geographically - <https://hafen.github.io/geofacet/>